FlyingMandarine/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 A reducer state must be composed of [immutable](https://en.wikipedia.org/wiki/Immutable_object) objects.
 If there is a change in the state, the old object is not changed, but it is <i>replaced with a new, changed, object</i>.
 This is exactly what we did with the new reducer: the old array is replaced with the new.

-Let's expand our reducer so that it can handle the change of a notes importance:
+Let's expand our reducer so that it can handle the change of a note's importance:

 ```js
 {